 Making sure you feel you have obtained all information material to your case is important.
 Only then can you assess your settlement options, obtain advice from your attorney as to a likely outcome if you proceed to trial, and prepare for trial if a settlement cannot be reached.
 Providing your attorney with any information you have regarding your assets is essential to your case.

-Contact us at Hallier Lawrence for more information on how to best uncover your financial assets to ensure that you are receiving your rightful share in your divorce settlement.
+Contact us at Hallier Stearns PLC for more information on how to best uncover your financial assets to ensure that you are receiving your rightful share in your divorce settlement.